-Bhatt spent most of his professional life consulting with businesses such as Facebook, Prizer, and Deutscho Bank. - "working with follow who are trying to create things that have never existed before," he says.
-These days, he also teaches at Chicago.
-Theological Seminary and the Graduate Institute, where he designed the organizational teadership program.
-He began at the University of New Haven in 2001, where he previously completed his master's degree in organizational psychology.
-"Vie gall kids at the University of New Haven for whom life Isn't in given, for whom career sint a given," Bhatt says.
-"So they're willing to Isan in to take accountability for themselves in a way that i John's eq. at other institutions."
+Bhatt spent most of his professional Malconsulting with businesses such as Facebook, Pázer, and Deutsche Bank - "workling mith folks who are trying to create things that havo never as sted before," he says These days, he also teaches at Chicago Theo'og cal Semurary and the Graduate Institute, where he designed the organizational teadership program.
+He began at the University of Now Haven in 2007, where he previously complete this master's degree in organizational psychology.
+"We get kids at the University of New Haven for whom life isn't in given, for whom career isn't given," Bhatt says "So they're willing to lean in to take accountability for themselvas in a war that Lon't sea at other institutions."